Back to Knowledge Base

 Custom Metrics

-Track anything your church measures that isn't in the default list.
-Custom metrics work just like standard metrics — they appear on the dashboard, roll into reports, and support historical charting.
+Your church probably tracks things that are not on the default list — and those numbers matter just as much.
+Track prayer requests, food pantry visits, or parking lot counts — whatever matters to your ministry.
+Custom metrics work just like standard metrics: they appear on the dashboard, roll into reports, and support historical charting.

 1. 1Go to Settings → Metrics → Add Custom Metric.